Weighted quantization using MMD: From mean field to mean shift via gradient flows: MAIN RESULTS

 \end{proposition} The proof of \Cref{prop:wfr_convergence} is given in \Cref{proof:wfr_convergence}.
-The system of ODEs \eqref{eq:WFR_particle_equation} yields quadrature rules with bounded non-negative weights, which is a desirable property in the context of numerical integration \cite{KaKaSa19}.
-As $\F$ is bounded from below, we know that \eqref{eq:WFR_particle_equation} converges to a (local) minimum as $t\to\infty$.
-We are then primarily interested in this minimization of the MMD when the particles and weights reach stationarity as well, i.e., $\dotyit=0$ and $\dotwit=0$ as $t\to\infty$, which is not necessarily guaranteed by \cref{prop:wfr_convergence}.
+The system of ODEs \eqref{eq:WFR_particle_equation} yields quadrature rules with bounded non-negative weights, which is a desirable property in the context of numerical integration \citep{KaKaSa19}.
+As $\F$ is bounded from below, we know that \eqref{eq:WFR_particle_equation} approaches a stationary point as $t\to\infty$.
+We are then primarily interested in the minimization of the MMD when the particles and weights reach stationarity as well, i.e., $\dotyit=0$ and $\dotwit=0$ as $t\to\infty$, which is not necessarily guaranteed by \cref{prop:wfr_convergence}.
 Conditions on $\yi$ and $\wi$ sufficient for stationarity are:

 Condition~\eqref{eq:mixture_diracs_kbar_eq_1} is prevalent in the literature on kernel-based quadrature, and reflects that the quadrature rule defined by the measure $\mu = \sum_{m = 1 }^{M} \wms \delta_{\yms}$ is exact on the subspace spanned by the functions $\kappa(\cdot,\yi)$, equivalent to \eqref{eq:optimal_w}.
-Up to this point, we have made few assumptions on the structure of $\kappa$.
-We now invoke \cref{assumption:gradient_kappa} and explore condition~\eqref{eq:MMD_gradient_mixture}, less known in the literature.
+Above, we have made few assumptions on the structure of $\kappa$.
+We now use \cref{assumption:gradient_kappa} to explore condition~\eqref{eq:MMD_gradient_mixture}, less known in the literature.

 \begin{proposition} Let $\y \in \mathcal{X}^{M}$.
 Under \Cref{assumption:gradient_kappa} and assuming that the gradient of $\kappa$ is bounded on $\X$, \eqref{eq:mixture_diracs_kbar_eq_1} and \eqref{eq:MMD_gradient_mixture} imply that